marcelmazon/rosicrucian-literature/en/books/blavatsky-and-the-secret-doctrine.md

 hand, precosmic root substance is the aspect of the Absolute which underlies all the objective planes of nature.

-The manifested universe is pervaded by duality, which is the very essence of its existence as Mani- SECRET DOCTRINE 63 festation.
-But
-just
-as
-the
-opposite poles
-of
-subject
-and
-object,
-spirit
-and
-matter,
-are
-but
-aspects
-of
-the
-One
-Unity
-in
-which
-they
-are
-synthesized,
-so
-in the
-manifested
-universe
-there
-is
-that
-which
-links
-spirit
-to
-matter,
-subject
-to
-object.
-This
-something—at
-present
-unknown
-to
-Western
-speculation—is
-called
-by
-Eastern
-occultists
-Fohat.
-It is
-the
-“bridge”
-by
-which
-ideas
-existing
-in the divine
-thought
-are
-im-
-pressed on
-cosmic
-substance.
+The manifested universe is pervaded by duality, which is the very essence of its existence as Manifestation.
+But just as the opposite poles of subject and object, spirit and matter, are but aspects of the One Unity in which they are synthesized, so in the manifested universe there is that which links spirit to matter, subject to object.
+This something—at present unknown to Western speculation—is called by Eastern occultists Fohat.
+It is the “bridge” by which ideas existing in the divine thought are impressed on cosmic substance.

 Thus from spirit or cosmic ideation comes our consciousness; from cosmic substance come the several vehicles in which that consciousness is in- dividualized; while this substance in its various manifestations is the mysterious link between mind and matter, the principle vivifying every atom.

 The second fundamental postulate of The Secret Doctrine is the existence of eternity in toto as a boundless plane—periodically the playground of